 Native Shetland Lamb is now successfully marketed from the islands to a worldwide audience and its distinctive flavour is superb.
 It is protected under the Protected Designation of Origin (PDO) scheme, meaning that true Native Shetland Lamb must be born, reared and finished in the Shetland Islands.

 The taste is second to none.
 These old breeds are dainty in size but what they lack in bulk they more than make up for in flavour.
 They are traditionally reared to roam the open land, fed only by nature’s herbs and spiced with local flora.
-Mutton and Reestit Mutton are also produced here, available from local butchers, subject to seasonal availability.
+Mutton and Reestit Mutton are also produced here, subject to seasonal availability.

 Their organic wool and yarns are available on https://www.uradale.com

 The Shetland Kye is another heritage breed, a beautiful animal with distinctive characteristics as you can see and an absolutely superb flavour of beef.
 Shetland Kye Cattle are a small, well-proportioned, dual-purpose breed, with a small head and short inward-curving horns.
 This breed has been present in the Shetland Islands for the past 3000 years.
 Traditionally known as ‘The House Cow’, the Shetland Kye played an essential role in the life of the crofting family.
 They make their own Kye Sassermaet, featured on BBC, made specially from their own Shetland Kye – the real deal & delicious.

 The increasing trend for ‘improvement & developing’ saw the importation of larger mainland breeds to cross breed with native stock so the number of pure-bred Shetland cattle significantly reduced.